Musanze, 17 May 2017

 Senior Command and Staff Course (SCSC) 5 had the opportunity to interact with high level policy makers, security practitioners at strategic and operational levels, subject-matter experts and scholars in security studies.

 On the closing day, two important topics were on the agenda.
 On one hand, the Minister of Foreign Affairs and Cooperation, Hon Louise Mushikiwabo, Hon Minister of Defence, Gen J Kabarebe and Hon Daniel Fred Kidega, Speaker of the East Africa Legistlative Assembly discussed with participants on repositioning Africa as an equal partner in international affairs.

-On the other hand, Hon Minister of Finance and Economic Planning, Amb Claver Gatete and Hon Francis Gatare provided insight on the Africa journey towards an aid free economy, as a prerequisite for sustainable peace, security and development.
+On the other hand, Hon Minister of Finance and Economic Planning, Amb Claver Gatete, Hon Francis Gatare and Ms Kampeta Sayinzoga provided insight on the Africa journey towards an aid free economy, as a prerequisite for sustainable peace, security and development.

 Other topics discussed in previous days included eradicating armed groups in the Great Lakes Region: challenges and way forward; UN Peace Support Operations assessment; contemporary approaches to fighting terrorism; cyber security as well as climate change and its implications for Africa’s security and development.

 Commenting on the outcome of the Symposium, Lt Col H Chilenga, SCSC5 student from Malawi said, “The symposium has broadened our knowledge on how we are going to safeguard our continent and how we can cooperate and collaborate with outside world and what are the interests of our countries to have a better stand in the world”.